awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-alt-source-repository.md

 ## Sample Uses for Alternative Patch Source Repositories<a name="patch-manager-how-it-works-alt-source-repository-examples"></a>

 **Example 1 – Nonsecurity Updates for Ubuntu Server**
-You are already using Patch Manager to install security patches on a fleet of Ubuntu Server instances using the AWS\-provided default patch baseline **AWS\-UbuntuDefaultPatchBaseline**\.
+You are already using Patch Manager to install security patches on a fleet of Ubuntu Server instances using the AWS\-provided predefined patch baseline **AWS\-UbuntuDefaultPatchBaseline**\.
 You can create a new patch baseline that is based on this default, but specify in the approval rules that you want nonsecurity related updates that are part of the default distribution to be installed as well\.
 When this patch baseline is run against your instances, patches for both security and nonsecurity issues are applied\.
 You can also choose to approve nonsecurity patches in the patch exceptions you specify for a baseline\.

 **Example 2 \- Personal Package Archives \(PPA\) for Ubuntu Server**
 Your Ubuntu Server instances are running software that is distributed through a [Personal Package Archives \(PPA\) for Ubuntu](https://launchpad.net/ubuntu/+ppas)\.
 In this case, you create a patch baseline that specifies a PPA repository that you have configured on the instance as the source repository for the patching operation\.
 Then use Run Command to run the patch baseline document on the instances\.

 **Example 3 – Internal Corporate Applications on Amazon Linux**
 You need to run some applications needed for industry regulatory compliance on your Amazon Linux instances\.
 You can configure a repository for these applications on the instances, use YUM to initially install the applications, and then update or create a new patch baseline to include this new corporate repository\.
-After this you can use Run Command to run the **AWS\-RunPatchBaseline** document with the Scan option to see if the corporate package is listed among the installed packages and is up\-to\-date on the instance\.
-If it isn't up\-to\-date, you can run the document again using the Install option to update the applications\.
+After this you can use Run Command to run the **AWS\-RunPatchBaseline** document with the `Scan` option to see if the corporate package is listed among the installed packages and is up to date on the instance\.
+If it isn't up to date, you can run the document again using the `Install` option to update the applications\.